 Girls jump from balcony to escape blaze

-Trapped inside a New Jersey dance studio engulfed by flames, the girls had no way to escape other than to jump.
+Trapped inside a New Jersey dance studio engulfed by flames, jumping for their lives was the only way for the girls to escape the fire.

 -